 Me: not personal but a lot must be wrong with her and stressing her out not recently but over the last years!

 Neda: it’s alright, I want her to open up

 So I translate the question, and Om Batoul confirms nothing has been wrong recently, same same… but so soon the question brings about all the stories of all three ladies.

 They all have lost their husbands during the war.
 Their husbands died.
 Two women came with their children only.
 Each of them has crossed the Mediterranean carrying her children all by herself after the tragic loss of her husband.
 The third started the journey, after losing her husband in Syria, with her parents and children.
 She lost her both parents in the sea, and one of her children too.

 I almost forgot those people had beloved ones that died!
 I got overwhelmed discussing and working on hot water and food distribution that I forgot that many of those very people have just lost their beloved ones.
 I remember this quote: “one death is a tragedy.
 Thousand deaths is statistic”.

 At this moment, Cindie was all in tears, crying so hard, you hear it loudly in the background.
-The three ladies telling their stories, crying, you see their tears, but you don’t hear it.
+The three ladies telling their stories, crying.
+You see their tears, but you don’t hear them.
 I guess they learned by now how to cry in silence.
 Or maybe this is the 100th time they’re telling their stories.
-It cannot be the case that they break in tears every time, could it be!?
+It cannot be the case that they break out in tears every time, could it be!?
 It was an awkward moment where even hugging would be pointless, and I couldn’t get close to hugging any of them.

 I’m shamed and mad.
 What would hugging return to any of them.
 I felt even ashamed of crying in front of them.
 How could I be so cruel that I cry over their stories just because I heard it?
 What does it leave to them, when they’re the ones who’ve lived it.